daviddennis/tornado/README.md

 the API flexibility and speed while handling requests.

 A db index on the `device_uuid` and `sensor_reading_time` fields speeds up request lookups.
-Would likely be more performant to use a NoSQL database and cacheing layer (e.g., Redis) in practice.
+In production, would likely be more performant to use a NoSQL database plus many procs running on multiple servers behind load balancers in practice.

 Testing: